 |(H) High focus in this course, (M) medium focus in this course, (L) low focus in this course.|

 Outcomes DataAssurance of learning is carried out using standardized exams and course embedded measurements.
 Visualizations of the results can be found at the following links:

 Closing the Loop (Continuous Improvement)

 By analyzing the data generated by the assurance of learning (AoL) process, the Huntsman School has been able to make changes to curricula that have had an impact on student learning.
 Some of these changes have been large, structural changes such as targeted acquisition of certain faculty or curriculum changes; others have been small--at the individual course or instructor level.
-A few of the more prominent results include:
+Full "Closing the Loop" details for each measurement are available in the Outcomes Data section, however, a few of the more recent results include:

 - The assessment of the understanding of modern finance (L1) has been going well.
 Small changes to the course content are the only changes that are warranted at this time.
 Students need to spend more time dealing with the material to understand at the deepest level.
 Next year, in addition to spending more time, we will see how the students perform individually.